 The npm run full-release command does the following:

-1. gscans the theme
+1. gscans the theme to check it is valid

 2. creates a changelog based on GitHub commits since the previous release